zencart/documentation/content/dev/code/data_validation.md

 weight: 10
 ---

-Fields in the configuration table have self-contained validation instructions in the `val_function` field, which was added in Zen Cart 1.5.7.
+Fields in the configuration table have self-contained validation instructions in the `val_function` field.

-The `val_function` field is described in JSON format, with an error message in case validation fails, an id, and a set of options for validation.
+The `val_function` field is described in JSON format, with an error message in case validation fails, the id of the validation to be performed, and a set of options for validation.
 This syntax is based on the calling conventions for [filter_var](https://www.php.net/manual/en/function.filter-var.php).

 ```
 {